-Invalidate any cached information about the named file, including loaded texture tiles from that texture, and close any open file handle associated with the file.
+Invalidate any cached information about the named file (UTF-8 encoded), including loaded texture tiles from that texture, and close any open file handle associated with the file.
 This calls ImageCache::invalidate(filename, force) on the underlying ImageCache.

 '''

 virtual void invalidate_all (bool force = false) = 0

 '''